-The planning step details the initial steps and considerations involved to prepare for using this practice with a learner with autism.
+The planning step details the initial steps and considerations involved to prepare for using Augmentative & Alternative Communication with a learner on the spectrum.

-1.1 Determine if an assessment for AAC is needed
+1. Determine if an assessment for AAC is needed

 If the learner does not yet verbally communicate or has limited spoken language, using AAC may be appropriate.
-The learner may need a thorough assessment with a speech-language pathologist or assistive technology specialist.
+The learner may need a thorough assessment with a speechlanguage pathologist or assistive technology specialist.